Softpanorama

 Creating Partitions

 A partition can be created only from free space on a hard drive.
-If there is no free space one or several paritions should be deleted before new can be created.
+If there is no free space one or several partitions should be deleted before new can be created.
 You might also add a new hard drive to the system.

 Fdisk usage